 In areas such as the Selinda and Okavango in Botswana and Maasai Mara in Kenya, we have actively taken to restoring ecosystems around our camps to provide these animals with a space that protects Wild dogs from threats like loss of habitat and human-wildlife conflict.
 While their bark has been greatly diminished in the great chorus of the continent, these animals are an important and fascinating part of the natural world.

 After hundreds of years and many name changes, it appears that we are no closer to reaching a consensus on what to call a “wild dog”.
 Even its common names are the subject of debate.

-With it called the African Wild dog, African hunting dog, Cape hunting dog, painted hunting dog, painted dog, spotted dog, ornate wolf, painted lycaon as well as the painted wolf, it is felt by many conservationists that it is in need of rebranding.
+With it called the African Wild dog, African hunting dog, Cape hunting dog, painted hunting dog, painted dog, spotted dog, ornate wolf, painted lycaon, as well as the painted wolf, many conservationists feel that it is in need of rebranding.
 What is certain is that its coat is a work of art, and it lives in Africa – seen across our camps in Kenya and Botswana.

-The wild dog is neither wolf nor dog.
+The wild dog is neither wolf nor a dog.

-It is rather the only extant member of the genus Lycaon and goes by the name of Lycaon pictus.
+It is the only extant member of the Lycaon genus and goes by the name of Lycaon pictus.
 It’s easy to tell it apart from wolves and dogs by its teeth that are specialised for a hyper-carnivorous diet, a lack of dewclaws on the forelimbs, one of the most varied coat colours among mammals, ears like satellite antennae and an incomparable joie de vivre.